D-Day anniversaries

 Overlord Museum

-Situated 500 metres from the Normandy American Cemetery of Colleville-sur-mer and the famous Omaha Beach, OVERLORD MUSEUM presents a unique collection of over 10,000 items, retracing the history of the Battle of Normandy right up to the liberation of Paris.
-The 6 armies involved are brought to life in life-size re-enactments, with personal effects by soldiers and more than 40 vehicles, tanks and cannons.
+Located 500 meters from the American Cemetery at Colleville-sur-Mer and the famous Omaha Beach, the Overlord Museum offers a unique collection of over 10,000 items, retracing the history of the Battle of Normandy up to the liberation of Paris.
+The six armies involved are brought to life through life-size reconstructions, combining soldiers’ personal effects with more than 40 vehicles, tanks, and cannons.

 Overlord Museum Omaha Beach